ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/queue-etl/kafka.markdown

 ### Idempotence and Message Duplication

-RavenDB is an **idempotent producer**, that will **not** typically send duplicates messages to topics.
+RavenDB is an **idempotent producer**, that will **not** typically send duplicate messages to topics.

-* It **is** possible, however, that duplicate messages will be sent to the exchange.
+* It **is** possible, however, that duplicate messages will be sent to the broker.
   For example:
-  Different nodes of a RavenDB cluster will be regarded as different producers by the exchange.
+  Different nodes of a RavenDB cluster will be regarded as different producers by the broker.
-  If the node responsible for the ETL task fails while sending a batch of messages, the new responsible node may resend messages that were already received by the exchange.
+  If the node responsible for the ETL task fails while sending a batch of messages, the new responsible node may resend messages that were already received by the broker.

 * It is, therefore, **the consumer's own responsibility** (if processing each message only once is important to it) to verify the uniqueness of each consumed message.